lucabriguglia/OpenCQRS/docs/Command-Sequence.md

 The only difference is that the handlers need to implement the **ISequenceCommandHandlerAsync<>** interface.
 The _HandlerAsync_ of this interface accepts an extra parameter which is a _CommandResponse_.
 Kledex will pass automatically the command response of the previous command in the sequence.
-For the first hanlder it would obviously be null.
+For the first handler it would obviously be null.

 First command handler: